magdesign/PocketVJ-CP-v3/ROADMAP.md

 Roadmap
 *******
+- complete redesign of §cP interface, new CSS code to became fully resposive (very soon!)
+- .svg to .xml parser to import .svg from mapping softwares to mapper (https://github.com/magdesign/mapping-converter)
 - remove seamless button in autostart since script automatically detects
 - jump to next file button
 - get into pi3d: http://pi3d.github.io/html/ReadMe.html#setup-on-the-raspberry-pi maybe do a mapper + slidshow with this